penguinsAreFunny/bugFinder-framework/README.md

         Generics: $LOCALITY_CLASS, $QUANTIFICATION_CLASS
     $DB_CLASS: A class which implements the db interface.
         Generics: $LOCALITY_CLASS, any, $MEASUREMENT_CLASS
     $QUANTIFICATION_CLASS: A class.
-F.e. a class which contains der linesOfCode measured by your Quantifier
+F.e. a class which contains the linesOfCode measured by your Quantifier

 inversify.config.ts: